A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Concluding remarks and future work

 Many tasks have been left for the future.
 Although the underlying multiscale data is already highly heterogeneous and non-periodic, and the LOD approach showed good approximation properties w.r.t.
 FEM, it is commonly known that the LOD struggles, e.g., for high-contrast problems or complex coarse data such as thin channels.
 For using the TR-TSRBLOD, it has to be verified priorly that \cref{asmpt:truth} is given up to an acceptable tolerance.
 To remedy this, the discussed concepts can be generalized to other multiscale methods, always dependent on the respective multiscale task.
-On the other hand, it would be desirable to derive a posteriori error theory for the LOD such that the homogenization term from \eqref{eq:hom_red_term} can be used to validate the approximation properties of the LOD, cf.~\cref{rem:trunc-red-hom-term}.
-Let us also mention that, in the work at hand, we have enforced several problem assumptions, e.g. ellipticity, symmetry, and homogeneous boundary conditions, to simplify the presentation of the algorithm.
-However, it is straightforward to generalize the methodology to more challenging problem classes.
+It is also desirable to derive a posteriori error theory for the LOD such that the homogenization term from \eqref{eq:hom_red_term} can be used to validate the approximation quality of the LOD, cf.~\cref{rem:trunc-red-hom-term}.
+We also mention that, in this work, we have enforced several problem assumptions, e.g., ellipticity, symmetry, and homogeneous boundary conditions, to simplify the presentation.
+However, it seems straightforward to generalize the methodology to more challenging problem classes.

-Concerning the specific instance of the TR-TSRBLOD, the numerical experiments showed a significant overall speedup w.r.t.
-FEM and the PG--LOD with our implementation, and further improvements are possible.
-Our theoretical findings expect even better run times with an even more HPC-oriented implementational design.
+Concerning the specific instance of the TR-TSRBLOD, the numerical experiments already showed an overall speedup w.r.t.
+FEM and the PG--LOD, though the first experiment was relatively small.
+Our theoretical findings suggest even better run times within a more HPC-oriented implementation.
 Moreover, an intermediate preparatory reduction of the two-scale system can be used to decrease further offline expenses of Stage~2.
+The described TR-TSRBLOD method can also be enhanced in terms of the choice of the local enrichment tolerance $\tau_{{\text{loc}}}$, such that an appropriate choice for the respective optimization problem or model can efficiently be found with adaptive refinements, cf.~\cref{sec:local_basis_enrichment}.

-Lastly, the described TR-LRB can be enhanced in terms of the choice of the local enrichment tolerance $\tau_{{\text{loc}}}$, such that an appropriate choice for the respective optimization problem or model can efficiently be found with an adaptive refinements, cf.~\cref{sec:local_basis_enrichment}.
+In our numerical experiments, we observed that the relaxed variant does not use the estimator (cf.~R-$\star$-RB variant vs. R-RB variant in \cref{sec:exp_1}).
+However, ignoring the estimator for all relaxed iterations can not be considered valid in general.
+In a more general context, the outer iterations where the estimator can be ignored can be found prior to the algorithm by evaluating the estimator for an empty basis at random parameter samples and computing the maximum value.